 Implementation

-Opportunities to create personal understanding
+• opportunities to develop personal understanding

 Impact

-Year 6
+Curriculum overview Year 1 - 6

 • democracy